SeanKilleen/seankilleen.github.io/_posts/2017-12-29-recapping-a-year-for-the-record-books.markdown

 ## Speaking & Writing

-* My first national conference talk
-* 5 other talks: Akka.NET, ElasticSearch, Intro to OSS: https://seankilleen.com/Presentations/
+* **My first national conference talk**: This year I was [selected to speak](https://www.youtube.com/watch?v=jFDXNGFvcYg) at [.NET Fringe](http://dotnetfringe.org), one of my favorite conferences of all time.
+It was a privilege and a thrill.
+* **More talks**: I gave [5 other talks](https://seankilleen.com/Presentations/) to various groups on subjects including Akka.NET, ElasticSearch, and an introduction to OSS.
+Also, did a fun presentation with my talented colleague Dan Davis called "The Dev-inci Code", to help our Excella BAs &amp; devs better understand each other.
-* Blog posts on Jekyll, .NET Fringe, The S3 Outage, ICAgile, and avoiding primitive obsession in configuration.
+* **Blog posts** on Jekyll, .NET Fringe, The S3 Outage, ICAgile, and avoiding primitive obsession in configuration.
+I'd like to write more, but with the rest of this year, I'll forgive myself.
-* Did a fun presentation, "the dev-inci code", to help our BAs &amp; devs better understand each other.

 ## Work Stuff